PubudU99/Documentation/Azure-DevOps.md

 #### Agent Pools
 1. **Default Azure pipeline agent**: Default pipeline agents provided by Azure.
-2. **Shared VMSS pipeline agent**: A self-hosted pipeline agent created using a Virtual Machine Scale Set (VMSS) deployed in the shared connection.
+2. **Shared VMSS pipeline agent**: A self-hosted pipeline agent created using a Virtual Machine Scale Set (VMSS) deployed in the shared subscription (`tg-cs-global-shared-001`)

 #### Service Hooks
 1. **CI pipeline status update webhook** - This webhook endpoint is used to update the CI pipeline status of a chunk.
 This is called when the CI pipeline is finished.
 2. **CD pipeline trigger webhook** - This webhook endpoint is used to trigger the CD pipeline.
 This is also called after the CI pipeline is finnished.
-3. **CD pipeline status update webhook** - This webhook endpoint is called when the CD pipeline is finished.
+3. **CD pipeline status update webhook** - This webhook endpoint is used to update the CD pipeline status of a chunk.
+This webhook endpoint is called when the CD pipeline is finished.

 #### Service Connections